 This loan is designed to assist students with money to buy books at the MSU Bookstore before refund checks are distributed.
-Financial Aid Services has to verify that each student requesting a book loan has adequate funds after university charges are paid to cover the costs of the loan.
+Financial Aid Services will verify that each student requesting a book loan has adequate funds after university charges are paid to cover the costs of the loan.

 Funds borrowed are deposited to the student's CatCard no earlier than 10 days prior to the beginning of the term.
-When the student's financial aid is disbursed, it is applied to the book loan as well as a nonrefundable loan processing fee of \$10.
+When the student's financial aid is disbursed, it is applied to the book loan as well as a nonrefundable loan processing fee of \$25.
 This loan may be requested from Financial Aid Services.

-Spring Semester 2019
+Spring Semester 2020

-In order to apply for financial assistance for Spring Semester 2019, you must complete a 2018-2019 Free Application for Federal Student Aid (FAFSA).
+In order to apply for financial assistance for Spring Semester 2020, you must complete a 2019-2020 Free Application for Federal Student Aid (FAFSA).
 You can fill out the FAFSA on the Web at www.fafsa.ed.gov.
 You must allow sufficient time for Financial Aid Services to complete all awarding and disbursing steps prior to the end of the semester.
-Please complete the 2018-2019 FAFSA no later than April 15th, 2019.
+Please complete the 2019-2020 FAFSA no later than April 15th, 2020.

-Gallatin College Fall 2018 Majors
+Gallatin College Fall 2019 Majors